NicoVogel/jakb/Gitlab/README.md

 ### 4. Get Runner Token from Gitlab

 The registration token for a gitlab-runner can be found on the gitlab page.
-There are the following three types of runner:
+There are the following three types of runner, **choose one**:

 > if you are on the same machine, then you can use the docker gitlab ip with the port 80